 COB Arthur Stonehill International Business Exchange Buddy Program

-By Ashlie Cooper, BIS and Entrepreneurship major, College of Business
+By Ashlie Cooper, Business Information Systems and Entrepreneurship major, College of Business

 Moving to a country that you have never visited before can be very intimidating for even the most ambitious of young college students.
 After packing all of your belongings, flying overseas and arriving at your new home and starting a new school, settling in can be an overwhelming process.
 It can be hard to make friends, too, as an international student.
 If you’ve ever been the “new kid” you might have a sense of what some may feel shortly after arriving.
 In a country different than your own, there may be variances in language, culture and environment, which can create a barrier when attempting to connect with others.
 Luckily, when students in the College of Business Exchange Program travel internationally to Oregon State University, they are offered the opportunity to have a friend through the COB Buddy Program.

 Becoming a buddy can also appeal to local students as well, giving them a unique opportunity to make a friend and create an intercontinental partnership.
 The COB exchange program partners with 13 colleges worldwide, including Spain, Thailand, Germany, along with several others.
 Being a buddy essentially means that you are volunteering your support as a friend to an international student.
 Helping someone become acclimated to a new environment can be very rewarding for both parties.
 As they arrive in the states, many buddies will meet their international counterpart at the airport to welcome them, give some direction and answer any questions they may have.
 Buddies are often the first friend that an incoming exchange student makes.

 Being a part of the exchange program can be incredibly beneficial to both parties involved.
 Building a relationship with someone of another culture and perspective can help with developing a deeper understanding of these differences.
 Networking, building a connection with others, and leadership are all critical skill to have in the business field, making it a great way for students to build skills through real life experience.